Sunday, October 2, 2016

 She told a story about a baby rattlesnake.

-He begged for rattles, well he finally received rattles and he frightened everyone he met until one day he tried to frighten a little girl.
+He begged for rattles; finally, he received them, and he frightened everyone he met until one day he tried to scare a little girl.

-She was frighted but she also stomped on the little snake rattles destroying them.
+She was frightened, but she also stomped on the little snake rattles, destroying them.

 He went home crying and should have listened to his father.